The Importance of A ‘Blind Ad’ In Protecting the Seller’s Confidentiality

 • This protects the seller’s confidentiality and at the same time gives the prospective buyer an accurate description of the salon’s general location.

-Secondly, a ‘blind ad’ must above all else not reference the actual name of the business being offered for sale.
-This can be trickier than it appears because some brokers post pictures of the business online as a part of their generic ‘blind ads.’
+Secondly, a ‘blind ad’ must not reference the actual name of the business being offered for sale.
+The content of a well written ‘blind ad’ must refrain from advertising unique and salient characteristics of the businesses which may allow an astute (or unscrupulous) prospect to discover the identity of the business being offered for sale.
+Some brokers also post pictures of the business online as a part of their generic ‘blind ads.’
 A professional business broker should never posts such pictures of the actual business because buyers can and frequently do figure out the identity of the business through such pictures.

-• even see the name of the business in the pictures.
+• It is often even possible to see the name of the business in the pictures.

-• More often than not, however, brokers who are not business brokers (or sellers themselves acting as their own broker) simply do not understand that they must refrain from publicly posting the actual name of the business being offered for sale.
+• Many realtors who are not business brokers (or sellers themselves acting as their own broker) simply do not understand that they must refrain from publicly posting the actual name of the business being offered for sale.

 • They are in real estate mode whereby they think that their online advertisement must act like a ‘For Sale’ sign and publicly broadcast the name of the business being offered for sale.